anton-domenikov/dbt-training-2024/README.md

-In this repo I will keep track of all DBT courses I have completed from their official website.
+In this repo I will keep track of all DBT courses I have completed from their official website.\
+Each branch is a different course althogether (except update-readme).

 - [dbt Cloud and Snowflake for Developers](https://courses.getdbt.com/courses/dbt-cloud-and-snowflake-for-developers) - Completed 100%